How does arivis handle large datasets

 Third, some image processing algorithms require the entire image to be held in memory.
 Therefore, as a result of our decision to make sure the software works with any images of any size on any computer we have specifically decided not to use these algorithms.

-And fourth, this approach requires a method of file access that permits the software to readily load arbitrary blocks of data from the file which not all files allow.
+All of the approaches mentioned above require a method of file access that permits the software to readily load arbitrary blocks of data from the file which not all files allow.
 To this end, arivis developed what we call arivis ImageCore.
 ImageCore is a combination of a file format that enables arbitrary access to any part of the file, and the libraries implemented in the software that allows us to make use of this feature.
 Because this is central to the way arivis solutions operate it also means that we do not *open* files such as TIFF, PNG, or any of the common microscopy imaging formats (CZI, LIF, OIF, ND2, etc), but instead we import the data contained in those files into a new file capable of storing all the information and make it accessible in a way that makes it readily accessible to our software.

 The files that arivis creates use the ".SIS" extension.
 SIS files are multidimensional-redundancy free-pyramidal file structures with lossless compression support.
 This means that: